shrinathrao97/HudsonCampaign/Kshaya/Kshaya_Ability_Ideas.md

 ### Possible Combat Based Mechanics

 **Ideas from Destiny:**
-- Shadow Shot: An ariel bow shot that tethers all enemies within a 10 ft radius.
+- Shadow Shot: An arial bow shot that tethers all enemies within a 10 ft radius.
 Hitting tethered enemies will either.
 Both will require balancing to this campaign
 	-Regen Health (will compensate for a lack of health in this class) -Do Bonus Damage (will further the idea of a glass cannon)